AyaanDanish/Tic-Tac-Toe-Desktop-Game/README.md

  4. Once connected, the match should immediately begin with Round 1.
  5. Click on a cell to mark it.
 You can change your choice at any time by simply clicking on another cell.
  6. To confirm your move, click the send button.

-## Game Rules
-The rules are simple and easy to learn.
-Most of you playing this game are probably already well-acquainted with them, but for those who aren't, I'll go over them here:

- - Each player must take turns placing their symbol down on the 3x3 grid
- - The goal of the game is to place down 3 symbols in a row, either horizontally, vertically, or diagonally.
- - The first player who manages to complete a line of 3 symbols wins the round!
- - If the board fills up without any player completing a line of 3, the round is a draw!
- - To win the entire match, you must win the best of all N rounds!